shaw8wit/meme-stream-backend/README.md

-# meme-stop
+# meme-stream-backend

-A place for memers to share and appreciate memes together.
+The back-end repo for the meme-stream project, a place for memers to share and appreciate memes together.